New Glarus says:

 “Flemish monks brewed the first Abt.
 A voluptuous temptress they named for their Monastery Abbot.
 Belgian Dark Candi Sugar encourages the decadence of rum, raisin dark chocolate and sherry like fruit tones to conspire happily in almost 20° Plato.
 Rich and full-bodied this is one to lie down or if you are bold enjoy now, but take your time – linger.
 This beer cries to be sipped and enjoyed.”

 (Editors note: we’ve squirreled away enough New Glarus Unplugged Abt from 2010 to review it every year or so to see how it is developing, aging and changing.
-Feel free to read through from fresh to the most recent review but if you’d like to jump around, be our guest, to read more about New Glarus’ Unplugged Abt after one year, two years and three years in the cellar.)
+Feel free to read through from fresh to the most recent review but if you’d like to jump around, be our guest, to read more about New Glarus’ Unplugged Abt after one year, two years, three years and four years in the cellar.)

 Karl: Last time we reviewed a New Glarus in the Unplugged series, I mentioned that it seems that we do fawn all over everything that NG puts out with red foil wrapping the neck.
 Without giving too much away, we’ll break that streak here.
 The Abt is not a terrible beer, it just suffers from the weight of raised expectations and isn’t quite as spot-on as other Unplugged efforts like the recently reviewed Enigma (which we…well, fawned over).